joshbegley/nyt-latest/README.md

 `Hugo Ekitike also came off injured against Galatasaray but Slot said he could be fit for Saturday’s trip to Stamford Bridge`\
 https://nytimes.com/athletic/6677931/2025/09/30/liverpool-news-alisson-ekitike-injury-update/

-**Thomas Perry, Novelist of Unconventional Thrillers, Dies at 78**\
+**Thomas Perry Dies at 78; Writer of Popular, Unconventional Thrillers**\
-`His 32 books, including “The Butcher’s Boy” and the Jane Whitefield series, can have readers rooting for both protagonist and antagonist.`\
+`His many novels, including the prizewinning “The Butcher’s Boy” and the Jane Whitefield series, can have readers rooting for both protagonist and antagonist.`\
 https://nytimes.com/2025/09/30/books/thomas-perry-dead.html

 **Trump Gave the Military’s Brass a Rehashed Speech.
 Until Minute 44.**\